 How to Buy a Car as an International Student

 If you’ve decided that owning a car is right for you, then the next step is to start the car-buying process.
-As with renting and leasing, there will be a minimum eligibility criteria international student need to meet to be able to buy a car in the U.S.:
+As with renting and leasing, there will be a minimum eligibility criterion international students need to meet to be able to buy a car in the U.S.:

 - A good credit score